scmgl-kaist/sceleto/docs/source/api.rst

 scl.jhk.diffxpy_deg
 --------------------

-This function can be used to find the correlation between two differentially expressed genes belonging to two subgroups of a main group.
+This function can be used to find the correlation between differentially expressed genes belonging to two subgroups of a main group.
 I.e. correlation between deg of two disease types.

 .. code-block:: python